 The two larger ones were going to be just right for the mold.

-Below, I’ve documented our first attempt ever at making hypertufa so you can learn from our trial and error!
+Below, we’ve documented the steps so you can learn from our trial and error!
 Making hypertufa is a fairly easy DIY, however it’s a long process to perfect it.
 It could take anywhere from four to six weeks due to the curing time needed and the time it takes to leech out the lime contained in the portland cement so it’s a safe container to house plants.
 Since we started ours on the July 1st weekend, it won’t be ready to plant until August – which is nearing the end of our growing season!
 If you make your hypertufa in the fall instead, you can let the weather work its magic and naturally leech the planter over the winter.
 It will be ready for plants at the start of the next season and you won’t loose out on growing time.

 To create the hypertufa bowl, you will need: